 Finally, we would like to mention the startup Artveoli.
 This company created an air panel device that removes carbon dioxide and converts it into oxygen using algae cells.
 This panel looks like a painting, so it can be located in different places of a house or office.
 The benefit of this IoT device for the environment is that it creates fresher air.

 We hoped you liked this article.
 At DeepSea Developments we believe that we can find creative ways to build new devices.
-If you have an IoT idea for a device that can be used for the benefit of the environment, contact us, and we will help you build it.
+If you need IoT product development consultancy for a project focused on the environment, contact us, and we will help you build it.